CyberDem0n/pam-oauth2/README.md

   "grp": "tester"
 ```

-If some keys haven't been found or values doen't match with expectation - will fail.
+If some keys haven't been found or values don't match with expectation - authentication will fail.